A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Tip: Visit Seat61 for train details and schedules.

 Travel by Bus.
 Buses connect major cities.
 Several bus companies offer comfortable seats.
-The overnight buses operate in main cities.
-Overnight buses usually give water and blanket, and most buses have a toilet.
+The overnight buses operate in the main cities.
+Overnight buses usually give water and a blanket, and most buses have a toilet.

 Myatmandalartun goes to Mandalay, continues to Myitkyina or Lashio